-For the first time, judging for this year’s Halliday Wine Companion Awards was conducted by the full Halliday Tasting Team.
-The winners were then devised through a series of tastings and round-table discussions, meaning each title awarded is the result of a truly collaborative effort.
-To recognise all the incredible producers considered for this year’s Halliday Wine Companion Awards, we present the 2022 Winery of the Year Shortlist.
-Meet the finalists below.
+For the first time, judging for this year’s Halliday Wine Companion Awards was conducted as a blind tasting by the full Halliday Tasting Team.
+The winners were determined through a series of tastings and round-table discussions, meaning each title awarded is the result of a truly collaborative effort.
+We present the 2023 Winery of the Year Shortlist.
+Meet our finalists below.

-*This is an edited extract from the 2022 Halliday Wine Companion, with reviews by Jane Faulkner, James Halliday, Erin Larkin, Tony Love, Ned Goodwin MW, Jeni Port and chief editor Tyson Stelzer.
-Cover illustration by Yoshiko Hada.
+*This is an edited extract from the 2023 Halliday Wine Companion, with reviews by Dave Brookes, Jane Faulkner, James Halliday, Erin Larkin, Ned Goodwin MW, Jeni Port, Philip Rich and chief editor Tyson Stelzer.
+Cover illustration by David Lancashire.

 The winner of each category will be announced at the 2023 Halliday Wine Companion Awards.
 Save the date to watch the live stream on Wednesday August 3, 2022.